poinck/weo/README.md

 # Readme: weo

 **watch episode of:**
-`weo` is a very simple video-podcast-script to watch the last episode of a RSS-feed with video-content or everything that is supported by the youtube-dl backend of *`mpv`*.
+`weo` is a very simple video-podcast-script to watch the last episode of a RSS-feed with video-content using *`mpv`*.

-*New (Sep 2019): The current version of "weo" supports youtube-channels.
-Player needs to be "mpv", see 'Configuration'.*
+*New (2021): List episodes of a feed and configure custom names.
+See 'Usage'.*

+*Attention: Direct YT-Channel support is depricated now.
+Get RSS-Feed of YT-Channels instead.*

 ## Dependencies